konstructio/kubefirst/docs/tooling/argo/cwft-overview.md

 ## How they are used on Kubefirst?

 Kubefirst use **CWFT** as building blocks of CI pipelines that used on both of our git providers(github and gitlab).
-As part of kubefirst we provide a set of demo applications called mataphor, that uses our **CWFTs** tol help users to be inspired to create their onws based on the ones provided and update the existin ones.
+As part of kubefirst we provide a set of demo applications called [metaphor](https://github.com/kubefirst/metaphor-template), that uses our **CWFTs** to help users to be inspired to create their owns based on the ones provided and update the existing ones.

 ## Are they shared between multiple repos?